GuidanceMantras/GuidanceMantras/README.md

 - Get more information about your decisions
 - Do proper research once again
 - revisit your thoughts before finally agreeing with it

+### Patience
+- Please teach your kids to have a patience in their life through yoga, meditation, sports
+- Patience helps kids/anyone to think logically during difficults times and help to take proper decisions
+- Patience helps to navigate difficult situations in life and dealing with other people in life

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free